-Even though 80 is the new 60, declining vision and slower reaction time sometimes conspire to make older drivers more likely to be involved in an accident.
-But overall, older drivers may be safer than you suspect.
+Haven't you heard?
+80 is the new 60.
+Though father time can put motorists at increased risk, overall older drivers are much safer than you might suspect.
 We'll explain why and offer a few tips to determine the right time to hang up those keys.

 older drivers and car accidents

 While official stats indicate that senior drivers are at a relatively higher risk of being in car accidents, the group is less dangerous than you might think.
-According to data for 2009 from the last U.S. Census, motorists age 75 and up were involved in almost 8 percent of fatal crashes despite making up 6.5 percent of the driving population.
-But drivers from all age groups below 35 had a higher rate of involvement in fatal crashes per capita.
+According to data from the last U.S. Census, motorists age 75 and up were involved in almost 8 percent of fatal crashes, a smaller rate per capita than all age groups below 35.

 Older drivers are improving